Dorothy Nyswander Health Equity Award

-This award is given each year to recognize an individual or group who embodies and promotes an open society, through research, practice, and/or teaching.
+This award is given each year to recognize an individual or group who embodies and promotes health equity through research, practice, and/or teaching.

 - Actively engages in initiatives that promote equality and justice for all, regardless of gender, race, ethnicity, age, sexual orientation, religion, or physical ability.